-If daycare drop-off is shredding you both, the question isn't whether tears are normal — they almost always are.
+If daycare drop-off is shredding you both, the question isn't whether tears are normal.
+They almost always are.
 The real question is whether the adjustment is progressing under those tears or quietly stalling.
-KidyGrow logs sleep, mood, and evening behavior across the first 4–8 weeks so you can read the trend, not just today's drop-off, and adjust if week 3 still looks like week 1.
+Here is what the daycare adjustment actually looks like:

 - Expect 2–4 weeks of tears at drop-off, with peak intensity in week 1–2

-- Watch for improvement at PICKUP and EVENING, not just drop-off — pickup is the truer signal
+- Watch for improvement at pickup and in the evening, not just drop-off.
+Pickup is the truer signal.

-- After 6 weeks with no trend improvement, the issue isn't the transition — escalate
+- After 6 weeks with no improvement, the issue isn't the transition anymore.
+Escalate.

-The biggest reason daycare adjustment feels impossible is you're judging by drop-off only, when the real signal is the rest of the day.
-KidyGrow surfaces the broader pattern in the Daily Brief, so you stop catastrophizing one teary morning and read whether your child is actually settling.
+The biggest reason daycare adjustment feels impossible is that you're judging by drop-off only, when the real signal is the rest of the day.
+One teary morning tells you almost nothing.
+Pickup mood, the dinner table, and how bedtime goes for the next month tell you everything.

 Quick Reference: typical daycare adjustment timeline